Pandaemo/Pandaemo/README.md

 # Hi, I'm [Your Real Name] (Pandaemo) 👋
 ### Bachelor of Information Technology (Game Technology) | UTeM '26

-I am a final-year student graduating in March 2026.
-While my degree is in **Game Technology**, I have a strong interest in **Software Engineering**.
-I enjoy the challenge of writing high-performance code—whether it's optimizing a game loop or building a reliable backend service.
+I am a final-year Information Technology graduate from UTeM.
+My background in Game Technology has trained me to build high-performance, logic-heavy applications—applying the rigorous optimization standards of game development to modern backend software.

 **Motto:**
 > "Turning complex logic into reliable software."